markushaslinger/dotnet-project-templates-leo/readme.md

 # HTL Leonding .NET/C# Project Templates

-Used to create projects for assignments.
+Used to create projects for assignments [@HTL Leonding](https://www.htl-leonding.at/).

 ## Installation